LPD-EPFL/ukharon-artifacts/README.md

 Find the generated data under `ukharon-artifacts/experiments/herd/logs/stock_w${WORKERS}_p${BATCH_SIZE}/m1/logs/workers.txt`.

 Each worker reports its average throughput.
-Each bar in the figure is the average of the througput accross workers.
+Each bar in the figure is the average of the throughput accross workers.

 #### Evaluating uKharon's overhead
 From the gateway, run: